Redacted-Rice/ReflectionHelpers/README.md

 # Reflection Helpers
-Helper objects for reflection
+Helper objects and functions for dealing with refelction in Java

 Note that this is still early code so it is likely to change and as such has largely not been documented yet

-Version 0.1
+Version 0.8

 License: MIT